Manineethi/AI-Powered-Telecom-Churn-Analysis/README.md

-📋 Project Overview
+## 📋 Project Overview

 This project, **AI-Powered Telecom Churn Prediction**, focuses on analyzing and predicting customer churn in a telecom dataset of 7,043 customers (27% churn rate).
-The goal is to identify at-risk customers and provide data-driven retention strategies, maximizing **Churn Recall** (target: 80%) to catch as many churners as possible.
+The goal is to identify at-risk customers and provide data-driven retention strategies, maximizing **Churn Recall**  to catch as many churners as possible.
 The project combines descriptive analysis (churn patterns) and predictive analysis (machine learning models) to deliver actionable insights.

 Key Achievements
 - **Descriptive Analysis**: Identified churn patterns using Power BI, revealing that month-to-month contract users, fiber optic users, and electronic check payers are most likely to churn.